 Cost of PACES depends on whether it’s locally printed or imported from the U.S.

 Local print is PHP 45.50 and US print is equivalent to PHP 126.
 Score keys (which covers 3 modules) cost between PHP 93 to PHP 126.

-Update: We recently received notice that the cost of PACES will increase this coming July 2019.
+The cost of PACES have increased since July 2019.
 No word yet on the new rates, will update you.